Council Tax Banding Appeals

 Valuation Office Agency - GOV.UK (www.gov.uk)

 The VOA has a duty to ensure that the correct band is applied to your property.
 If they are persuaded by what you say, they will alter the value - no matter when you contact them or how long you have lived in or owned the property.
 However, if they do not accept what you say and you wish to pursue matters further, there are time restrictions applied to when you can make a formal written "proposal to alter the valuation list".
-You can do so within six months of becoming the ratepayer for the property or within six months of the VOA changing the value of the property (if you do not agree with that change).
+You can do so within six months of becoming the Council Taxpayer for the property or within six months of the VOA changing the value of the property (if you do not agree with that change).

 Check out our Guidance and FAQ pages for more useful information.